casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

     }

-In the above example we can see that there are two keys listed within ``associated-keys``, these are the account hashes for the Associated Account, and the Main Account respectively.
+In the above example, we can see two keys listed within the ``associated-keys`` section; these are the account hashes for the Associated Account and the Main Account, respectively.
-Each of the keys has a weight of ``1``, since the action threshold for ``deployment`` is set to ``2``, neither account would be able to sign and send a deploy individually.
+Each of the keys weights ``1``.
+Since the action threshold for ``deployment`` is set to ``2``, neither account is able to sign and send a deploy individually.
-Thus to send the deploy from the Main account, the deploy would have to be signed by the secret keys of each account to reach the required threshold.
+Thus to send the deploy from the Main account, the deploy needs to be signed by the secret keys of each account to reach the required threshold.

-Details about various scenarios in which multiple associated keys can be setup is discusse in the examples section.
+Details about various scenarios in which multiple associated keys can be setup is discussed in the examples section.